Are you covered for 2015?

 More than 1.3 million Californians chose health insurance through Covered California during its historic first open-enrollment period, for coverage in 2014.
 Millions of others learned that they qualified for free or low-cost health coverage through Medi-Cal.

 Open enrollment for 2015 health insurance plans through Covered California begins Nov.
 15, 2014, and ends Feb.
 15, 2015.
 Covered California also offers a special-enrollment option for those who experience a life-changing event (such as getting married, having a child or moving) and need to enroll outside of open enrollment.
 Medi-Cal enrollment for those with qualifying incomes is available year-round.
 Consumers can enroll for health coverage online, by phone or in person with free assistance.

 What does health insurance cover?

 Today, there is a wide range of health insurance policies offering different benefits and access to different doctors, hospitals or other providers.
-Starting in 2014, all health insurance plans will share some common characteristics.
-The federal Affordable Care Act now requires that all health plans offered in the individual and small group markets must provide a comprehensive package of items and services, known as Essential Health Benefits.
+As of 2014, all health insurance plans share some common characteristics.
+The Federal Affordable Care Act now requires that all health plans offered in the individual and small group markets must provide a comprehensive package of items and services, known as Essential Health Benefits.
 These benefits fit into the following 10 categories: